Here’s one less excuse to not get your kid vaccinated

 For H3N2, the shot lowered a child’s risk of serious infection by just under 40 percent for those who had received a shot the year before and by 23 percent who had not been vaccinated the year before.

-Flumist worked better against H3N2, the team found.
+Flumist worked better against H3N2 than it did against H1N1, the team found.
 Kids who had been vaccinated the year before got 50 percent protection from FluMist, but no protection against H3N2 if they had not been vaccinated before.

-The more often a child had been vaccinated before, the better Flumist worked, the team found.

 Researchers have found evidence that repeated vaccinations boost immunity, especially in children.
 Vaccines stimulate both the production of antibodies and cells called T-cells to fight germs.
 Repeated vaccination might more effectively boost the action of T-cells.